AdrianSuliga/Exercises/README.md

 Update: Requirements 1) and 2) have been met.
 There is a lot of work to be done with 3), though.

 Update: Every requirement was met, SPOJ accepted this solution.
 The job is done.
-The hardest part was to validate whether considered month and day were correct or not.
+I received 90/100 points for this exercise.

 If you want to download my solution, clik [here](https://github.com/AdrianSuliga/SPOJ_exercise_2_date_to_binary/releases/tag/Final)